brosanje/countbits/README.md

 feastoffoo::countbits::improvement4
   a fully templated version of improvement3.

+unit tests, which have some basic sanity tests, and then sort of profiling and extensive testing against the reference.
+1 million tests, using a uniform random number generator 0 - RAND_MAX, are generated with the reference at startup time, and saved in a vector.

 ```
 [==========] Running 18 tests from 1 test case.
 [----------] Global test environment set-up.